Hypnosis: definition and benefits associated

 Patients describe the state in trance or the very deep relaxation as very pleasant.
 It can define a feeling of lightness or a pleasant heaviness.
 The sense of time in a trance can be changed very often.
 In a trance, your heart rate, oxygen and blood flow, and skin temperature may also change.
 This can be felt as a very harmonizing effect.
 While you are in this relaxed state, your hypnotic subconscious becomes active for you by making profound changes that affect your post-trance behavior.

-What are the different techniques used by therapists?
+What are the different techniques of Hypnosis used by therapists?

 There are three main categories: